Jei-sKappa/lcov_reporter/example/README.md

 - **Data integrity checks** that run in background processes
 - **Error logging and monitoring** code paths

-This demonstrates how the LCOV Reporter helps identify code that may need additional testing or could potentially be removed if truly unreachable.
+This demonstrates how the Buggy helps identify code that may need additional testing or could potentially be removed if truly unreachable.